How Do I Know If I Have Hip Dips?

 You see, the strange thing about hip dips, in contrast to other so-called problem areas such as "bat wings," "thunder thighs," "muffin tops," and "saddlebags," is that having hip dips has nothing to do with having an excessive amount of fat in that region.
 That is in contrast to other so-called problem areas such as "bat wings," "thunder thighs," and "muffin tops."
 In point of fact, contrary to what you may anticipate, it is more or less the opposite of what is happening.
 Women who do not have a hip dip often have a bigger fat deposit in the concave area, which helps to fill out the hourglass form.
 One of the many reasons women so often have hourglass figures is this.
-That has zero bearing whatsoever on a person's ability to reduce the amount of fat that is stored throughout their body.
-That is a peculiar and finicky problem that has everything to do with your NATURAL ANATOMY!
+That has zero bearing on a person's ability to reduce the amount of fat stored throughout their body.
+That peculiar and finicky problem has everything to do with your NATURAL ANATOMY!

-When you see pictures of models on Instagram flaunting their wide hips and tiny waists while wearing string bikinis and body con dresses and receiving a lot of likes for doing so, it can lead you to believe that this is the ideal body type that you need to have to be attractive and that this is the body type that you need to have to be beautiful.
-It will make you think that THAT is the body type that males prefer the most, the body type that is the most perfect, and the body type is the greatest.
+When you see pictures of models on Instagram flaunting their wide hips and tiny waists while wearing string bikinis and body-con dresses and receiving a lot of likes for doing so, it can lead you to believe that this is the ideal body type that you need to have to be attractive and that this is the body type that you need to have to be beautiful.
+It will make you think that THAT is the body type that males prefer the most, the body type that is the most perfect, and the body type that is the greatest.
 Who will lead you to believe that by reading this?
-And then you begin to persuade yourself that you aren't as good as other people if you don't look like that.
+And then you begin to persuade yourself that you aren't as good as others if you don't look like that.

 When I say this, I'm referring to the notion that magazine covers ought to make way.